 Driving more visitors to your website is what you want as a business owner.
-More visitors generally means more enquiries, which hopefully lead to an increase in revenue.
+More visitors generally means more enquiries, which hopefully lead to an increase in conversions.

 If you have a new website, you’ll know that it’s hard to rank for competitive phrases.
-Even if your website has been around for a few years, if you are in a very competitive niche, it’s still going to be hard to rank better than your competitors and higher on Google.
+Even if your website has been around for a few years and if you’re in a very competitive niche, it’s still going to be hard to rank better than your competitors and higher on Google.

 Why?
 Because your competitors are using the same tactics as you are and those that rank well are working hard to do so.

-So, if you are struggling to drive visitors to your website, then it’s worth going back to basics.
+So, if you’re struggling to drive visitors to your website, then it’s worth going back to basics.

-You may not have implemented a strategy in the first place, which is an issue I see a lot.
+You may not have implemented a strategy in the first place.
 If you did implement one and it’s just not working for you, now is the time to review it.